riordanmr/cltrainsum/README.md

 This program recognizes only entries in this "new" format.
 Therefore, input to the program is typically pre-processed to remove any lines prior to (typically) 1989-01-01.

+This program is written in the obscure programming language Icon.